Mo7amed-logic/selenium_swift/README.md

 - **Flexible WebDriver Options:** Configure WebDriver settings with the `WebOption` class, including headless mode, proxy settings, and custom profiles.
 Tailor your WebDriver to suit specific scraping needs.

-- **Automatic Driver Management:** The `WebService` class handles WebDriver installations for Chrome, Firefox, and Edge browsers, leveraging `webdriver-manager` for seamless driver management.
+- **Automatic Driver Management:** The `WebService` class handles WebDriver installations for Chrome, Firefox, and Edge BrowserManagers, leveraging `webdriver-manager` for seamless driver management.

 - **Asynchronous and Synchronous Support:** Choose between async programming with `asyncio` or traditional synchronous methods to optimize performance and flexibility.